 A healthy liver means better hormone balance, clearer skin, and stronger immunity.
 Some herbal traditions use white clover as a long-term tonic for liver health.

-White clover may improve the skin’s appearance when used internally and externally.
-It helps enhance skin glow while minimizing patchy or uneven texture.
+White clover can improve the skin’s appearance when used internally and externally.
+It helps enhance skin glow.
+It also helps minimize patchy or uneven texture.

 Many herbal skincare routines include white clover infusions or salves.
 Its nutrient-rich profile supports healthier, smoother skin.